KathyReid/buzzconf-2015-presentation/transcript.md

 * ASSUMPTION 2: It's ethically neither absolutely right nor absolutely wrong to functionally modify your body.
 But doing it well minimises harm.

+But isn't this all a bit esoteric?
+We're talking about something that's way way off into the future?

+No. The societal implications, the ethical implications, and the response mechanisms for a world where bodies are heavily modified - whether by medical professionals or body developers - are here now.
+And we need to tackle them.

+* ASSUMPTION 3: We're already deeply in the trans-human era and we need to prepare for the post-humanist world.